MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-leadspace.md

 - You have an active Leadspace license.
 - You have [unified customer profiles](customer-profiles.md) for companies.
-- A Leadspace connection has already been configured by an Administrator or you have [Administrator](permissions.md#administrator) permissions and the “perpetual key” (referred to as **Leadspace token**).
-Contact directly [Leadspace](https://www.leadspace.com/products/leadspace-on-demand/) for details about their product.
+- A Leadspace connection has already been configured by an administrator or you have [administrator](permissions.md#administrator) permissions and the “perpetual key” (referred to as **Leadspace token**).
+Contact [Leadspace](https://www.leadspace.com/products/leadspace-on-demand/) directly for details about their product.

-## Configuration
+## Configure the enrichment

 1. In audience insights, go to **Data** > **Enrichment**.

-1. Select **Enrich my data** on the Leadspace tile and then click **Get started**.
+1. Select **Enrich my data** on the Leadspace tile and select **Get started**.

    :::image type="content" source="media/leadspace-tile.png" alt-text="Screenshot of the Leadspace tile.":::

 1. Select a [connection](connections.md) from the drop-down.
 Reach out to an administrator if no connection is available.
-If you are an administrator you will be able to create a connection by clicking **Add connection** and selecting Leadspace from the drop-down, see the section below.
+If you are an administrator you can create a connection by selecting **Add connection** and choosing **Leadspace**.

-1. Confirm connection selection by clicking **Connect to Leadspace**.
+1. Select **Connect to Leadspace** to confirm the connection.

-1. Now, click **Next** and select the **Customer data set** you want to enrich with company data from Leadspace.
+1. Select **Next** and choose the **Customer data set** you want to enrich with company data from Leadspace.
 You can select the **Customer** entity to enrich all your customer profiles or select a segment entity to enrich only customer profiles contained in that segment.

     :::image type="content" source="media/enrichment-Leadspace-configuration-customer-data-set.png" alt-text="Screenshot when choosing the customer data set.":::

-1. Click **Next** and define which fields from your unified profiles should be used to look for matching company data from Leadspace.
+1. Select **Next** and define which fields from your unified profiles are used to look for matching company data from Leadspace.
 The **Name of company** field is required.
 For a higher match accuracy, up to two other fields, **Company website** and **Company location**, can be added.

    :::image type="content" source="media/enrichment-leadspace-mapping.png" alt-text="Leadspace field mapping pane.":::

 1. Select **Next** to complete the field mapping.

-1. Finally, you provide a name for the enrichment.
-Save the enrichment by clicking on **Save enrichment** after reviewing your choices.
+1. Provide a name for the enrichment and select **Save enrichment** after reviewing your choices.

-## Configuring connection for Leadspace
+## Configure the connection for Leadspace

-You need to be an administrator to be able to configure connections.
-You can click on **Add connection** in the wizard flow as described above *or* go to **Admin** > **Connections** and select Leadspace from the dropdown or click **Set up** on the Leadspace tile.
+You need to be an administrator to configure connections.
+Select **Add connection** when configuring an enrichment *or* go to **Admin** > **Connections** and select **Set up** on the Leadspace tile.

 1. Select **Get Started**